moorepants/dissertation/eom.rst

 The Whipple Model is the foundation of all the models presented in this dissertation.
 This section details derivation of the non-linear equations of motion using Kane's method [KaneLevinson1985]_.
-The equations of motion are algebraically unwieldy and no one so far has publicly shown them in a form compact enough to print on reasonably sized paper and certainly not in a form suitable for any analytical understanding [#]_.
+The equations of motion are algebraically unwieldy and no one so far has publicly printed them in a form compact enough to print on reasonably sized paper and certainly not in a form suitable for any in depth analytical understanding [#]_.
 My methodology relies heavily on computer aided algebra to do the bookkeeping in the derivation, so I will only describe the necessary details to derive the equations, leaving the algebra, trigonometry and calculus to the computer.
 The symbolic equations of motion herein were originally developed using Autolev, a proprietary and now defunct software package for symbolically deriving equations of motion for multi-body systems.
-I've since used the open source software `SymPy <http://sympy.org>`_ to derive the equations with the help of the included ``mechanics`` package which was developed in our lab to provide a software package suitable of academia with similar capabilities as Autolev.
+I've since used the open source software `SymPy
+<http://sympy.org>`_ to derive the equations with the help of the included
+``mechanics`` package which was developed in our lab to provide a software package suitable of academia with similar capabilities as Autolev.
 The input code for both software packages are available in the ``src/eom`` directory of the dissertation source files.

-.. todo:: add the autolev code to the src/eom directory
+.. todo:: add the autolev code to the src/eom directory, i.e. make alparse installable

 Model Description
 -----------------